-If the index moves higher and reaches an anniversary date, investors are ‘kicked out’ at that point and paid a pre-set level of profit, regardless of how much higher that index may have moved.
+If the index moves higher and reaches an anniversary date, investors are ‘kicked out’ at that point and paid a pre-set level of profit, regardless of how much higher than index may have moved.

 Seaspray’s first kick-out bond has attracted more than €5m from about 25 clients.
 It offers the potential to receive a 15pc return within a year – so long as the index is even marginally higher 12 months after the value set on May 4.

-Mr O’Leary says the potential 15pc payout is unusually high for kick-out bonds and reflects current market volatility and depressed prices, which he says makes this “one of the very best times to invest”.
+Mr. O’Leary says the potential 15pc payout is unusually high for kick-out bonds and reflects current market volatility and depressed prices, which he says makes this “one of the very best times to invest”.

-Seaspray’s index is built from 40 North American and European stocks, including AT&T, Wells Fargo, L’Oreal, Canadian National Railway, Alphabet, Microsoft, AstraZeneca, Salesforce, Accenture and Total.
+Seaspray’s index is built from 40 North American and European stocks, including AT&T, Wells Fargo, L’Oreal, Canadian National Railway, Alphabet, Microsoft, AstraZeneca, Salesforce, Accenture, and Total.

-“Critically, we managed to price the derivatives in the middle of the volatility of Covid-19,” Mr O’Leary said.
+“Critically, we managed to price the derivatives in the middle of the volatility of Covid-19,” Mr. O’Leary said.

-“These products can be very attractive options for generating returns, because cash is not going to give us anything over the next five to 10 years.”
+“These products can be very attractive options for generating returns because cash is not going to give us anything over the next five to 10 years.”

 Mr. O’Leary and Ms. Adele will work from a Galway based, Mr. Walsh from Cork, and Mr. McGowan from Seaspray HQ on Leeson Street in Dublin.